Medico-Legal Autopsy: Procedure and Techniques

 The standard Indian viscera exhibit package comprises a sealed glass jar of stomach with contents (100-200 g), a sealed glass jar of liver (100-200 g), a sealed glass jar of one kidney (50-100 g), a sealed glass jar of vitreous humor from both eyes, a labelled blood tube (10 mL peripheral venous blood, typically femoral), and a labelled urine sample where obtainable.
 Each jar is sealed with adhesive and signed by the pathologist and the accompanying police officer.
 The sealed exhibits are handed to the investigating officer under a formal receipt, and this receipt forms part of the judicial file.

-The handling of exhibits after the autopsy is one of the most frequent sources of chain-of-custody challenges in Indian criminal cases.
+Post-autopsy handling of exhibits is among the most frequent sources of chain-of-custody challenges in Indian criminal cases.
 The Supreme Court of India in Sharad Birdhichand Sarda v.
-State of Maharashtra 1984, though a pre-BNSS case, established the principle that any tampering with viscera or medical evidence, even without direct evidence of intent, raises reasonable doubt about the reliability of the scientific findings.
+State of Maharashtra 1984, though a pre-BNSS case, established the five golden principles (Panchsheel) governing conviction on circumstantial evidence: each circumstance must be firmly proved, the chain must be complete, and every hypothesis other than guilt must be excluded before a conviction can stand.
 Post-BNSS, the requirements under § 194 are clearer, but the vulnerability remains wherever the chain between the mortuary seal and the FSL receipt seal is not continuously documented.

-Several categories of death require systematic modifications beyond the standard three-cavity examination.
-These modifications should be noted in the pre-autopsy plan and recorded in the report.
+Several death categories require systematic modifications beyond the standard three-cavity examination, which must be noted in the pre-autopsy plan and recorded in the report.

-Drowning cases require diatom extraction from lung, spleen, and femoral bone marrow, using the Pollard 1998 acid-digestion protocol.
-The vitreous sodium-to-potassium ratio provides an additional drowning marker.
+Drowning cases require diatom extraction from lung, spleen, and femoral bone marrow, using the Pollanen 1998 acid-digestion protocol.
+The vitreous sodium-to-potassium ratio provides an additional drowning marker; the full medico-legal interpretation of drowning including wet vs dry subtypes is covered separately.
 Both the AIIMS forensic medicine SOP and the UK Forensic Science Regulator guidance on drowning include these as required special procedures.

 Firearm cases require track dissection before any cavity is opened.
 The bullet track must be followed from entry through all intervening structures to its terminus or exit, with each structure traversed documented in sequence.
 The intermediate ballistics range-assessment uses the distribution of soot, tattooing, and stippling around the entry wound, and any of these can be obliterated by the removal of organs that carry them into the mortuary.